 Cargo capacity – seats up: 444L

-Another brand winning loads of Aussie buyers is MG.
+One brand presently reacquainting Aussie buyers with its product range is MG.
 No longer the pride of British motoring, the MG brand is now Chinese owned.

 Length – 4675mm